Bathtor/ep-explorer/README.md

 ## TODO
 ### Definitely
-- Add Pluto and Eris
-- Add all the moons
-- Add all the space habitats
+- Add more space habitats
-- Add rotation to bodies
+- Add rotation to bodies (maybe just in single view mode? does it make a difference for solar system view?)
 - Deal with surface objects on bodies
 - Add settlements and surface habitats
 ### Nice to have
+- Add more moons if necessary
 - Region markers (e.g. Trojans, Greeks)
 - LOD
 - Object filters